AliPaloba/Example/README.md

 # Example
-Just learning how to do this garbage
+Just learning how to git.
 Did I do it right?